Skip to main content

 • Each function instance provides 512MB of /tmp temporary storage space

-• Designed for temporary file I/O operations during a single execution
+• Suitable for temporary file read/write during a single execution process

-• The current runtime environment is based on CentOS 7.2, but do not rely on specific operating systems or versions as the runtime environment may be updated at any time.
+• The current runtime environment is based on CentOS 7.2, but should not depend on a specific operating system or version because the runtime environment may be updated at any time

 Supported Runtimes

-CloudBase cloud functions support multiple programming language runtimes:
+CloudBase Cloud Functions supports multiple programming language runtimes:

 LanguageSupported Versions